chatswithjc/godisgood/content/en/docs/book/end-times-community.md

 toc: true
 ---

-The Rise Of The ONE WORLD CHURCH has been in process, but it will be officially sealed on September 23-25, 2015.

-The 27th of September (Sunday, most of the Christian religion "Sabbath."
-The Roman emperor Constantine, a former sun-worshiper, professed conversion to Christianity, though his subsequent actions suggest the “conversion” was more of a political move than a genuine heart change.
-Constantine named himself Bishop of the Catholic Church and enacted the first civil law regarding Sunday observance in A.D.
-321. The Catholic Church admits to the change of "Sabbath" (Saturday) to Sunday by the authority of the Church.
-Protestants simply follow the Catholic Church, except they "try" to defend Sunday keeping with the Bible...)

 The Bible, in the Book of Revelation, warns us that a **POLITICAL-RELIGIOUS LEADER** will arise in the **LAST DAYS** of the history of this world **WHO DRIVE THE WORLD INTO A ONE-WORLD RELIGION.** This is not a new idea.
 It was predicted 2.000 years in a vision God gave the apostle John in the Island of Patmos.

 Revelation 13: 11-18